tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 All of the above and much more will be demonstrated in the following workshop labs.

 **\*\* End of Lab 01 -- Getting Started**

-Lab by Burt Vialpando and Kent Rubin, IBM